theryancook/CoderAcademyProject-2-way-marketplace-rails/README.md

 Put simply, I'm connecting horse float owners with other horse enthusiasts who require the use of horse floats, for the betterment of the community.

+### R8 - Why is it a problem that needs solving?

+The main issue is accessibility - not being able to afford a horse float, or have anywhere to keep it (for example, apartment owners) shouldn’t mean that people don’t have access to one when required.
+It’s a small community, and floats are most often required for competitions (which many people from the same community will also be attending).
+As a result, there might not be one available in your small local community of riders.
+This opens up the possibility to connect with horse float owners from all over the city or region, who you would otherwise not be able to seek out and get in touch with.